RealDoigt/General-Purpose-Shell/README.md

-# General-Purpose-Shell
+# General Purpose Shell
 I don't like the current existing shell scripting languages.
 So I thought, if it's going to have a weird syntax, it might as well have a weird syntax I like.
 Also, I'm hoping to be able to use this language for doing quick toy scripts like I used to do in python and js.
+It was originally going to be called Multipurpose Shell, but when I saw that the acronym of the language was MPS and thus one letter away from an excellent pun in G, I changed the name to have the GPS acronym.